-The Supporting Teaching & Learning in Schools - CACHE Level 2 Certificate (RQF) Course is available to learners 16+ who are interested in working within a school, particularly in the role of a Teaching Assistant, Classroom Assistant or Learning Support Assistant.
-It is a competence based qualification which requires students to be employed in a school setting or to have voluntary placement.
+The Supporting Teaching & Learning in Schools - CACHE Level 2 Certificate (RQF) Course is available to learners 16+ who are interested in working within a school or college, particularly in the role of a Teaching Assistant, Classroom Assistant or Learning Support Assistant.
+It is a competence based qualification which requires students to be employed in a school or college setting or to have voluntary placement.

 The qualification provides comprehensive coverage of the knowledge and skills to support teaching effectively and will be suited to people beginning, or relatively new, to teaching support.
 There is a level 3 course option which is also available, particularly for students who have a greater knowledge of teaching support or are working towards a Higher Level Teaching Assistant (HLTA) status.